mediafinger/chimera_http_client/README.markdown

 The optional parameters are:

+* `cache` - an instance of your cache solution, can be overwritten in any request
+* `deserializers` - custom methods to deserialize the response body, below more details
 * `logger` - an instance of a logger class that implements `#info` and `#warn` methods
+* `monitor` - to collect metrics about requests, the basis for your instrumentation needs
 * `timeout` - the timeout for all requests, can be overwritten in any request, the default are 3 seconds
 * `user_agent` - if you would like your calls to identify with a specific user agent
 * `verbose` - the default is `false`, set it to true while debugging issues
-* `cache` - an instance of your cache solution, can be overwritten in any request
-* `deserializers` - custom methods to deserialize the response body, below more details

 ##### Custom deserializers